pushpan999/expenses_tracker/README.md

 # Expenses Tracker

-This is a aimple personal expenses tracker build using Flutter
+This is a simple personal expenses tracker build using Flutter